 *Apply a few drops of antioxidant serum in the morning to freshly cleansed and dried skin underneath your sunscreen.

 Retinol – Retinol is considered the “gold standard” in anti-aging skin health.
-Retinol encourages rapid turnover of the skin cells, ensuring that you are always left with baby soft, smooth skin.
-It plays a pivotal role in treating conditions such as acne and hyperpigmentation, while facilitating collagen production and reducing fine lines and pore size.
+Retinol encourages the rapid turnover of the skin cells, ensuring that you are always left with baby soft, smooth skin.
+It plays a pivotal role in treating conditions such as acne and hyperpigmentation while facilitating collagen production and reducing fine lines and pore size.
 Retinol remains the most effective ingredient not only for its ability to reverse solar and intrinsic aging but also from a preventative standpoint for its ability to protect against the loss of collagen and elastin, excess keratin production and skin cancer.